 Eating Disorders: How To Get Help

-How many moments have you lost due to concerns about food, body size, exercise, or weight?
+How many moments have you lost due to concerns about food, body size, exercise, or gaining weight?
 Does it feel like these thoughts have taken over your life and mind?
 Research on eating disorders suggests that approximately 30 million people in the United States alone will struggle with an eating disorder during their lifetimes, and that’s not counting the number of people who will go undiagnosed.
-While society once recognized eating disorders as something that predominantly affected young women, eating disorders can affect people of all sizes, ages, genders, ethnicities, races, religions, socioeconomic statuses, and upbringings.
+While society once recognized eating disorders as something that predominantly affected young women during young adulthood, eating disorders can affect people of all sizes, ages, genders, ethnicities, races, religions, socioeconomic statuses, and upbringings.

-No one is immune to developing an eating disorder and understanding the complexities of anorexia, bulimia, or binge eating disorder matters.
-Learn about common eating disorder diagnoses to identify symptoms in yourself or your loved ones and get the help you need.
+No one is immune to developing an eating disorder and understanding the complexities of anorexia, bulimia, binge eating disorder, avoidant restrictive food intake disorder, and others matters.
+Learn about common eating disorder diagnoses to identify symptoms and risk factors in yourself or your loved ones and get the help you need.

 Types of eating disorders

 Specific groups of symptoms and criteria characterize eating disorders.
-The 5th and most recent edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-V) recognizes the following eating disorder diagnoses.
+The 5th and most recent edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-V) recognizes the following types of eating disorders and eating disorder diagnoses.

 Anorexia nervosa